fastoch/Networking/Basics.md

 Now, if there's a problem, only one chunk of data needs to be re-sent, not the entire file.
 Also, apps can take turns at sending chunks of data, rather than one app hogging the hosts ressources.
 This is called **multiplexing**.

+We need to add more information (**metadata**) in order to successfully transfer our data.
+Adding the source and destination address is an example of this.
+Any information we add to the front of our data is called the **header**.
+Any information we add to the back of our data is called the **trailer**.